for 2019 Exhibition 7 Sept to 29 Sept

 Born Melbourne 1958.
 Grew up near Heidelburg, ( the area made famous by Streeton, Roberts, McCubbin and others of the Heidelburg school ).
 Moved to Sydney at eight years of age.
 Now resident in the Blue Mountains.

-He has been an exhibiting member of the Australian Watercolour Institute since 1996 and was an exhibiting member of the Royal Art Society from 2000 to 2010
+He was elected as an exhibiting member of the Australian Watercolour Institute in 1996 , and has exhibited in all of their annual exhibitions since.
+He was also an exhibiting member of the Royal Art Society from 2000 to 2010

 Owen also worked extensively as an art teacher, having taught art in a secondary school, ( Roseville College ) for 11 years, seven of these as consultant for HSC major works.
 Also tutored watercolour at PLC Pymble, the Univesity of NSW, the KVB College, and at community art centres in Sydney and the Blue Mountains.